-502 - ACCOUNTING II

-Meets 5 Times Per Week - 1 Credit

-Prerequisite - At Least a C- Final Grade in Accounting I

-This is a great course for those planning on majoring in business or for those entering the workplace.
+502 - ACCOUNTING II Meets 5 Times/Week - 1 Credit Grades 11, 12 Prerequisite - At Least a C- Final Grade in Accounting I This is a great course for those planning on majoring in business or for those entering the workplace.
 It is an advanced accounting course dealing with departmental and corporate accounting.
 One will update accounts and adjustments such as: bad debts, depreciation, depletion, and accruals.
 One computerized business simulation will be completed in the second semester.

-503 - COMPUTER ESSENTIALS

-Meets 5 Times Per Week - .5 Credit - Semester Course Grades 10, 11, 12 No Prerequisite
+503 - COMPUTER ESSENTIALS Meets 5 Times/Week - .5 Credit - Semester Course Grades 10, 11, 12 No Prerequisite

 This class is designed to give students the essential skills that will be expected for them to know as they move on to college or possibly the workplace.
 Microsoft Office will be the program used as the basis in this course.
-Word basics; such as research paper formatting, business letter formatting and other documents will be covered.
-Excel basics; such as formulas, functions, and charting/graphing of data will be covered.
-PowerPoint basics; such as setting up a slide presentations, slide formatting, slide transitions and timing, and delivering the presentation will be covered.
-These are a few of the many skills in this essential 1⁄2 year course.
+Word basics, such as research paper formatting, business letter formatting, and other documents will be covered.
+Excel basics, such as formulas, functions, and charting/graphing of data will be covered.
+Qualified students taking this course will have the opportunity to sit for the Microsoft Office User Specialist exams for WORD and Excel.
+PowerPoint basics, such as setting up a slide presentation, slide formatting, slide transitions and timing, and delivering the presentation will be covered.
+These are a few of the many skills in this essential half-year course.

-504 - INTRODUCTION TO COMPUTER PROGRAMMING

-Meets 5 Times Per Week - .5 Credit - Semester Course Grades 10, 11, 12 No Prerequisite
+504 - INTRODUCTION TO COMPUTER PROGRAMMING Meets 5 Times/Week - .5 Credit - Semester Course Grades 10, 11, 12 No Prerequisite